wych1994/DNAorigami_pipeline/README.md

 The output is predicted location of critical point with confidence score.
 To visualize the results, one can refer to 'Visualize_hinge_NUChinge.m'.

 Additionally, you can also transfer the prediction result into ROI format that can be read by ImageJ.
-Example roiset can be found in 'ImageJ_example' folder.
+Here we employed python ROI decoder 'roifile'.
+Example roiset and customized Python script can be found in 'ImageJ_example' folder.